Learning to Read at East Sheen Primary School

 Children are encouraged to read these words by sight, rather than sound out (indeed many will be phonetically irregular and cannot be sounded out) to encourage more fluent decoding of books and support children who learn more readily by this method.

-Once the phonics programme has begun children will bring home books to read with parents or carers.
+Once the phonics programme has begun, children will bring home books to read with parents or carers.
 At first, these may be very simple, containing few words.
 Children should be encouraged to ‘read’ the book, telling the story mostly by using the illustrations and employing reading skills such as prediction and interpretation.
 The complexity of the books, fiction and non-fiction, will be matched to the growing phonic knowledge and reading skills of the child.
+We use Read, Write, Inc. books to ensure children have books that match their phonetic knowledge, whilst using a range of other texts to allow children to explore a wide range of topics and text types.

-Focused reading opportunities at school will be supported through: reading activities during phonics lessons; guided reading sessions (a small, teacher-led reading group); and individual reading to a teacher or parent helper.
+Focused reading opportunities at school will be supported through in a number of ways: reading activities during phonics lessons, guided reading sessions (a small, teacher-led reading group), and individual reading to a teacher or parent helper.
 Independent reading is also encouraged by activities accessed throughout the day.

 Phonic lessons and the reading opportunities described above are continued throughout Key Stage One.
 Teaching of the reading process doesn’t stop when children can successfully decode!
 Reading is much more than that.
 Children continue to develop comprehension skills, demonstrating an understanding of the texts they read and expressing opinions.
 They also learn the art of reading for an audience, using appropriate expression as they respond to punctuation in the text.